-We’ve had a lot of new website visitors, Twitter followers and Facebook fans over the last few weeks – a very warm welcome to one and all.
-There’s been a lot happening recently, and now seems as good a time as any to present a beginner’s guide to the UFWC.
+We get a constant stream of new visitors to the UFWC website – a very warm welcome if you’re one of them.
+Therefore it seemed useful to present a beginner’s guide to the Unofficial Football World Championships.
 If you’re a UFWC veteran, please do point your friends in this direction to make sure they don’t miss out on the most exciting football competition on Earth!

 So what is the Unofficial Football World Championships (UFWC)?
 Basically it’s an alternative way of working out the best team in the world.
 It works in a continuous boxing-style title match system, where winners of title matches become title holders and champions, and move up the rankings.
 The UFWC goes right back to the very first international match in 1872, 58 years before the first World Cup.
-Every FIFA accredited A match counts in the UFWC, including friendlies (although there are occassional classification disputes).
+Every FIFA accredited A match counts in the UFWC, including friendlies.
 For more on the history and background of the UFWC see the About section and the FAQ.

 The very first UFWC title match took place on 30 November 1872 between Scotland and England.
 You can read an account of what happened here.
-To date there have been 838 title matches.
-You can see a full list of all of them on the results pages.
-You can also read scores of match reports, including lots covering historical classic matches.
+To date there have been approaching 900 title matches.
+You can see a full list of all of them on the results pages, where you can also find match reports.
 In addition, more than 100 classic title matches are covered in the UFWC book.

-Overall, 47 teams have won the UFWC title.
-This includes most major European and South American teams, plus some unlikely champions such as Angola, Israel, Ecuador, and the tiny (now dissolved) Netherlands Antilles.
+So far, 48 teams have won the UFWC title.
+This includes most major European and South American teams, plus some unlikely champions such as Angola, Israel, Ecuador and the tiny (now dissolved) Netherlands Antilles.
 The Antilles beat Mexico 2-1 in 1963 (match report) to win the title.
 It’s this kind of story that the UFWC is all about.

 The UFWC operates an all-time ranking system.
 Sides are awarded one ranking point for every title match victory.
 No points are awarded for a draw.
 Currently, Scotland top the rankings table, some way ahead of second-placed England.
 That’s because in the early years the UFWC, and football in general, was dominated by British sides, of whom Scotland won most title matches.
 You can see where your country stands on the rankings page.